Nebby1999/MonsterVariantsPlus/Thunderstore/README.md

 Dgosling and DestroyedClone for helping me with the Stone Wisps

 ## Changelog
+### '1.4.7' I'm running out of ideas for these titles
+- Features such as Variant spawning enemies or Variants gettinc specific equipments on start will always apply, regardless wether they're an overlapped variant or not.

+- Added the following Variants

+	- Berserker Overlord

+	- Ichor Overlord

+	- Gaussian Probe

+	- Solus Probe MK2

+- Tweaked the Following Variants

+	- Clay Soldier

+		* now has 20 armor

+	- Clay Assasin

+		* 7% Spawn Chance -> 4% Spawn Chance.

+		* No Longer has items.

+		* No longer deals bleed damage.

+		* Now causes Hemorrage on hit, youre welcome.

+	- Time Bomb, Lunar & Cannon Squids

+		* No longer uses the Squid Chaingun's Spawn Chance

-## '1.4.6' Totally did realize about another r2api missing dependency
+### '1.4.6' Totally did realize about another r2api missing dependency
 - Fixed missing PrefabAPI dependency. that's it.

-## '1.4.5' Totally Didn't forget about adding this to 1.4.4
+### '1.4.5' Totally Didn't forget about adding this to 1.4.4
 - Tweaked the following Variants

 	- Incinerating Elder Lemurian